coredns/coredns.io/content/plugins/etcd.md

 a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26)
 like [SkyDNS](https://github.com/skynetservices/skydns).
 It should also work just like SkyDNS.

-The etcd plugin makes extensive use of the proxy plugin to forward and query other servers in the network.
+The etcd plugin makes extensive use of the forward plugin to forward and query other servers in the network.

 ## Syntax